-October 9th - Upper River: The upper river is in excellent shape, and is very easy to wade.
-Though fish will still come up and eat smaller flies on the surface (particularly caddis, mayflies, and midges), nymphing some of the deeper runs and pools is beginning to prove more effective.
-We've had good streamer fishing reports from the upper river at Hayden Meadows.
+December 15th - Upper River: The upper river is in excellent shape, and is very easy to wade.
+Though fish will still come up and eat smaller flies on the surface (particularly caddis, mayflies, and midges), nymphing the deeper runs and pools is consistently the best option up here.
 No need to get started early in the morning here; nighttime temp's in Leadville make for cold water in the mornings, so let the day warm a bit before heading to the stream.
-Afternoon blue wing hatches have been impressive here lately, so be prepared.
+Best hours are 11am-3pm with sun on the water.

 December 15th - Middle River: Flows dropped considerably earlier this month due to the decreased release from Twin Lakes, leaving fantastic wade fishing conditions in the middle basin.
 We're looking at a good forecast the remainder of the week with highs in the mid to high 50s.
 This should be an excellent week for anyone looking to fish the river, as strong midge activity gets fish moving in the morning, and late season blue winged olives continue to hatch sporadically in the afternoons.
 Flows are slightly higher than we usually see this time of year, which makes for great late season float fishing conditions near Salida.